Dightful/2048GameClone/README.md

 # 2048GameClone
-Clone of the game 2048, in C#
+A clone of the game 2048, in C#
+I do not own 2048 game